-Disclaimer: SuperRatings does not issue, sell, guarantee or
+Disclaimer: SuperRatings does not issue, sell, guarantee or underwrite this product.

-Go to www.superratings.com.au for details of its
+Go to superratings.com.au for details of its ratings criteria.

-Disclaimer: For further information about the methodology used by Chant West, see www.chantwest.com.au www.ngssuper.com.au 1300 133 177
+Disclaimer: For further information about the methodology used by Chant West, see chantwest.com.au ngssuper.com.au 1300 133 177